 Whether you’re at the gym, in a group fitness class, or on the track, gently dabbing (the only cool kind of dab) your sweatiest areas provides several benefits.
 While you don’t want to wipe away all of your sweat (remember it’s your body’s cooling mechanism), a light dab will keep you from soaking through your clothes and help remove bacteria that causes odor.
 Be sure to wash your towel after daily use.

-Wear natural deodorant
+Wear aluminum free deodorant

 Try a cooling mist

 Whether you're on the go or enjoying a lazy day by the pool, a light mist can simulate your body’s sweating effect for a cooling experience.
 Level up your misting game with the ultimate refreshing cooling mist.
-Humble Director of Product Development, Sunny Moore, shares her easy-to-make recipe:
+Humble Brands Director of Product Development, Sunny Moore, shares her easy-to-make recipe:

 Cooling Peppermint Mist Recipe